.30-40 Krag: History and development

 Though the U.S. Navy and Marine Corps had adopted limited numbers of smokeless powder and bolt-action rifles, the .30-40 was the first cartridge adopted by the US Army that was designed from the outset for smokeless powder.
 It was patterned after .303 British, to which it is very similar geometrically.
 After a brief experiment with a 230-grain bullet loading, the .30 Army loading was standardized in 1894 using a 220 gr metal-jacketed round-nose bullet with 40 gr of nitrocellulose powder.
 This loading developed a maximum velocity of 2000 ft/s in the 30 in barrel of the Krag rifle, and 1960 ft/s in the 22 in barrel of the Krag carbine.

+Due to its dimensional similarities .303 brass can be annealed and pressed into .30-40 dimensions in a full-length sizing die.
+A converted .303 case will turn out ~2 mm shorter than a factory new .30-40 case, but it is still a viable option for handloaders when new factory brass is scarce.

 The rimmed .30-40 round was also known as .30 Army or .30 U.S. Although the .30-40 Krag was the first smokeless powder round adopted by the U.S. military, it retained the "caliber-charge" naming system of earlier black powder cartridges, i.e. a .30-caliber bullet propelled by 40 gr of smokeless powder.
-The first use of a smokeless powder round by Winchester was a single shot in 30–40, and it was one of only three rounds for which the 1895 Winchester lever action, introduced in 1896, was originally chambered.
+The first use of a smokeless powder round by Winchester was a single shot in 30-40, and it was one of only three rounds for which the 1895 Winchester lever action, introduced in 1896, was originally chambered.

-From the outset, the .30-40 cartridge proved popular for hunting and was chambered in a variety of firearms.
-In 1899, a Krag in .30-40 caliber was used to shoot the world-record Rocky Mountain elk.
-The record stood until the latter half of the 20th century.